 This created a very interesting element for me, in that I always looked forward to being able to talk to her to escape the lonely world I found myself in.
 Simon and Catherine also have a lot of talks about what it means to be “alive” and the psychological impact of existing outside of their original bodies.
 You see, when the scan happens: you copy your consciousness.
 The original doesn’t cease to exist.
 Many people can’t cope with the idea of there being two of them, so suicide quickly became a go-to option, choosing to have their digital self do the ‘living’ from now on.

 It’s weird then, that Simon seems to understand that he’s not the original version of himself (who died about a 100 years ago) but at the same time he constantly seems to forget how all of it works.
 If you pay attention, the game’s biggest plot-twists aren’t don’t exactly come as a surprise (but this in no way deteriorates the quality of the story-telling).

 The end-goal of the game is to upload yourself and Catherine unto the Ark, while escaping the monsters the WAU unwittingly created in its own attempt to ‘fix’ mankind.

-Frictional games has been able to steadily increase its games’s graphics and it seems to have really taken a leap with SOMA.
+Frictional Games has been able to steadily increase its games’ graphics and it seems to have really taken a leap with SOMA.
 While this won’t be the prettiest game you’ve ever played (regardless of which platform you’re playing on) it still manages to put out an amazingly eery atmosphere.
 Especially the modifications made to humans and wildlife alike are all terrifying and fascinating to behold.